Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.3.4 =
+* Fix: Removed caching of statistics due to causing multiple issues and not providing any performance benefits.
+* Fix: Timestamp bug where the time for today would be off by the client timezone offset has been resolved.
+* Improvement: Obsolete output buffering has been removed.
+* Fix: JS translations have been corrected.
+* Fix: Unnecessary rror logs have been removed.

 = 1.3.3 =
 * Fix: Timezones were not functioning correctly.
 Burst now utilizes the WordPress timezone setting to ensure the correct timezone is used for all dates.
 * Fix: Translation plugins would occasionally alter the REST API URL, resulting in tracking with the REST API not working.
 This issue has been resolved by utilizing wp.apiFetch instead of fetch.